 When it comes to parks and green spaces, Pittsburgh is pretty spoiled.
-From exploring the outdoors within the city, to more adventurous outings just a short drive away, there’s no shortage of opportunities to get outside around here.
-Especially when someone (ahem!) compiles a list of everything you need to know about our region’s city, county and state parks in one place.
+From exploring the outdoors within the city to more adventurous outings just a short drive away, there’s no shortage of opportunities to get outside around here.
+Especially when someone (ahem!) compiles a list of everything you need to know about our region’s city, county, and state parks in one place.

-This park is ideal for any of the winter lovers out there.
-Here you’ll find snowboarding, tubing, downhill skiing and trails for cross-country skiing.
-Don’t panic summer lovers; Boyce Park has activities for you too, including 21 miles of trails for hiking and biking.
-While you’re here be sure to check out the Nature Center, organic greenhouse, and take an art class or two!
+This park is ideal for any of the winter-lovers out there.
+Here, you’ll find snowboarding, tubing, downhill skiing, and trails for cross-country skiing.
+Don’t panic summer lovers — Boyce Park has activities for you too, including 21 miles of trails for hiking and biking.
+While you’re here, be sure to check out the Nature Center, organic greenhouse, and take an art class or two!

 This state park has just about anything you can think of.
-Everything from horseback riding to camping to snowmobiling, pretty much you name it, you can do it here.
+Everything from horseback riding to camping to snowmobiling—pretty much you name it, you can do it here.
 Come here for a peace and quiet hike through the woods or a family camping trip.
-No matter the season, you will be sure to stay busy whether it is just for the day or for a week long vacation.
+No matter the season, you will be sure to stay busy whether it is just for the day or for a week-long vacation.

 Finally, a beach in Western PA!
 Moraine State Park provides not one, but two beaches along the shore of Lake Arthur.
 While we all love to catch some rays and go for a swim during the summer, this is only one of the amenities the park offers.
 While you’re here you can even book a cruise.
-OK, so maybe it isn’t to the Caribbean, but hey, who wouldn’t enjoy the scenery and wildlife that surrounds Lake Arthur?
+Okay, so maybe it isn’t to the Caribbean, but hey, who wouldn’t enjoy the scenery and wildlife that surrounds Lake Arthur?
 Or, if you’d rather take your own boat out on the lake, you can do so at the Davis Hollow Marina.

 This park may be the oldest in the county but that doesn’t mean it’s outdated by any means.
 17 miles of trails is only the beginning.
-Here you will find a sand volleyball court, tennis courts, a golf course, and an ice skating rink.
-Oh and don’t forget the wave pool or amphitheater for summer concerts!
+Here, you will find a sand volleyball court, tennis courts, a golf course, and an ice skating rink.
+Oh, and don’t forget the wave pool or amphitheater for summer concerts!
 But wait, there’s more… the BMX track is considered the best in the county.

 This park includes three different neighborhoods in Pittsburgh, not to mention best view of the city.
 You can even catch a movie at the park every week as a part of the free “Cinema in the Park” during the summer.
 When you’re looking to be a little more active, Emerald View Park also has basketball courts, baseball fields, and even a boxing club (a great way to relieve some stress)!

 This 259-acre park offers something for everyone.
-Hikers, bikers, and runners can enjoy the deeply wooded trails, while residents can also enjoy a swimming pool, playground, ball field, and even horseback riding.
-One of the landmarks at the park is the Allegheny Observatory, a major astronomical research institution, owned by the University of Pittsburgh.
+Hikers, bikers, and runners can enjoy the deeply-wooded trails, while residents can also enjoy a swimming pool, playground, ball field, and even horseback riding.
+One of the landmarks at the park is the Allegheny Observatory (a major astronomical research institution owned by the University of Pittsburgh).
 You may also notice the Chapel Shelter, which after a restoration completed in 2008, now allows for a great picnic spot.

-This is the largest city park in Pittsburgh covering 600 acres of trails and baseball fields.
+This is the largest city park in Pittsburgh, covering 600 acres of trails and baseball fields.
 Not only are the amenities endless at Frick Park during the warmer months, but also in the winter, which includes Blue Slide Park: the go-to spot for sledding.
-In fact, there is so many different activities to do in Frick Park, rapper Mac Miller even wrote two songs about it: “Frick Park Market” and “Blue Slide Park.”
+Yes, Mac Miller’s Blue Slide Park.

 We’ll keep you up to date on all things health, fitness and local food in Pittsburgh.